 There are an absurd number of videos that you can learn Chinese pronunciation from on Youtube.
 I’m sure some must be good but unfortunately, I had a hard time finding those ones.
 There are so many videos that explain things in a simplistic and incorrect manner.
 There’s a lot of bad advice given to learning pronunciation.
 I watched a lot of Youtube videos that I was hoping to include in this article but there aren’t many I can strongly recommend.
 One free video playlist by Yoyo Chinese was quite good…

 Yoyo Chinese might be the best online course for beginner students, but it’s not particularly cheap.
 Fortunately, there’s a very extensive and free playlist that you can watch on youtube.
 In these videos, the host explains pinyin sounds very clearly.
 She discusses similar sounds in English, along with tongue and mouth position.
 There are also videos discussing tones and tone change rules.
 This video series is the highest quality, free resource for learning Chinese pronunciation that I’ve found.
 The Yoyo Chinese Pinyin Chart is also a great resource to check pronunciation and includes videos explanations for various sounds.
-You can read my review of Yoyo Chinese and get 10% off any subscription using the coupon code “10NRES”.
+You can read my review of Yoyo Chinese and find a coupon code for 10% off any course.

 ChinesePod is probably the best resource to improve your listening comprehension.
 In addition to listening, the Premium plan also includes access to the “Say it Right Series.”
 This video series focuses on pronunciation, tones and tone change rules.
 Along with the usual hosts, there’s an expert pronunciation teacher.
 They explain things very clearly with the foreign hosts often asking questions that you may have.
 They explain tongue and mouth positions in a way that makes it quite easy to understand.
 Read my review of ChinesePod.
 You can also use the coupon code “ALLLANG50” to get $50 off a Premium annual subscription.